The very best headlamps (we tested!)

 |Beam distance up to 183 meters / 200 yards||Little bit big (due to the battery type)|

 Olight is in the grand scheme of options usually a safe bet.
 They make great flashlights with very good regulated drivers.
 That means that they stay at a higher output throughout their battery life than most of their competitors.

 The Perun 2 is yet another great Olight.
-Below are some parts were taken from our review.
+Below are some parts taken from our review.
 If you want to know all the details check out our full review here: https://1lumen.com/review/olight-perun-2/

 Overall, the headband configuration works well as long as you’re comfortable with right-angle lights where the LED is positioned on one end of the light vs being centered.
 Right-angle lights tend to work better for medium to far-distance tasks.
 Like every Olight I’ve ever held, the Perun 2 feels really solid and well built.
 The machining is very clean and everything feels thought out and well executed.
 Good attention to quality.

 The Perun 2 has a proprietary magnetic charging port on the tail.
 This model uses the MCC3 charging cable which is capable of up to 2 amps.